 - Breaks any other eBay rule or policy

 In order to report an eBay buyer, go to My eBay.
-After that click on the Sold Items list and in the drop-down menu select the Report buyer option.
+Then, go to your orders and click on leave feedback next to the order you need.
+Finally, select the Report buyer option.

 On the other hand, if your customer is not violating any eBay rule and the problem can be specified, there are some other ways to solve it.
 These are the cases where you do not have to report an eBay buyer: